 The weather in Kabul is cold in the winter and hot in the summer.
 Dress in layers and keep the following in mind as you pack: versatility and modesty.

 In the Wakhan Corridor the weather tends to be clear in the months between June and September, although rain and snow is not out of the question.
 The rest of the year the area is impassable.

-There are no mandatory immunisations for travellers to Afghanistan, although you should be up-to-date with Typhoid, Tetanus, Polio and Hepatitis A. Malaria is prevalent in a number of areas so we recommend protection against malaria and that you seek advice from your local GP or travel centre as to the correct immunisations and preventative treatments.
+There are no mandatory immunisations for travellers to Afghanistan though you should be up-to-date with Typhoid, Tetanus, Polio and Hepatitis A. Malaria is present in some parts of Afghanistan so we recommend you seek advice from your local GP or travel centre as to the correct immunisations and preventative treatments.